You can easily make this homemade quick puff pastry recipe in 15 minutes! You don’t need to wait between the turns.

 Besides that, the method is very easy, very different than the traditional one.
 You don’t need to roll out the block butter.
 This recipe is a saver for me!

 - Ice Cold Water

-The key to success in this recipe is working very fast.
-If you work in a cold environment, you don’t need to take the dough into the refrigerator to cool during your steps.
-However, in my first attempt, the butter got warm quickly.
-I found a solution to keep the butter cold while making this quick puff pastry.
+The key to success in this recipe is working fast.
+If you work in a cold environment, you don’t need to take the dough into the fridge/freezer to keep the butter cold during your steps.
+However, in my first attempt, the weather was hot and the butter got warm quickly but I found a solution to keep the butter cold while making this quick puff pastry(below I share how).

 Let’s go through the stages, so I can share my way of working.

-The cold mixing bowl helps the butter not to warm quickly and helps the work surface to be cold, which helps me a lot when I roll out the dough 😉 (If you work in a cold environment, you don’t need to put the mixing bowl in the freezer.)
+The cold mixing bowl helps the butter not to warm quickly and helps the work surface to be cold, which helps me a lot when I roll out the dough. 😉

-Then I give the dough a quarter turn, and make the same steps at least 3 more times; roll out the dough and fold, give the dough a quarter turn… Each time the rectangles get neater.
-After my dough is ready, I wrap it in plastic film and keep in the refrigerator at least 1 hour before I use.
+After that, I give the dough a quarter turn.
+Then I make the same steps at least 3 more times; rolling out the dough and folding, giving the dough a quarter turn… Each time the rectangles get neater.
+After my dough is ready, I wrap it in plastic film and keep in the fridge at least 1 hour or in the freezer 20-30 minutes before I use it.